cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Roundabout mandatory | Roundabout mandatory 100.000% | Go straight or left  0.000% |
 | End of no passing | End of no passing 99.998% | End of all speed and passing limits  0.002% |

 The model was able to correctly guess 20 of the 20 real traffic signs, which gives an accuracy of 100%.
-Probably it's because I made photos in the middle of a cloudy day and there are no contrast shadows that could distort the shape.
+Probably it's because I made photos in the middle of a cloudy day with no contrast shadows that could distort the shape.
 The lighting conditions were almost perfect.

 The model was not absolutelly sure with the sign "Trafic signals" that was predicted correctly, but the next candidate "General caution" also has non-zero score.
 As expected, the model has some difficulties with the similar looking warning signs.